hacker-cb/.cursor/commands/setup-cursor-rules.md

 Validate and update existing rules against current codebase.

-### 6. Refresh Context and Migrate
+### 6. Refresh Context and Handle Mixed Rules
 - Re-read all existing local rules
 - Load into agent context for fresh understanding
-- For files without prefix: suggest `local-` names
-- Follow confirmed naming convention
-- Ask user approval for each migration
+- If old rules (without prefix) also exist:
+  - Note their presence for deeper analysis
+  - Will analyze alongside local rules in step 9
+  - Will suggest migration in step 10

 ### 7. Detect Current State
 - Call: [Detect Tech Stack](#detect-tech-stack)